-hHigh standards of transparency and disclosure regarding their cost and revenue structures must be maintained;
+1. hHigh standards of transparency and disclosure regarding their cost and revenue structures must be maintained;

 Whether activities are considered economic activities or not, as well as whether they are affected by public service obligations or not, they should be transparently and specifically identified and disclosed.
-Where SOEs combine economic activities and public policy objectives, structural separation of those activities, when feasible and efficient, can facilitate the process of identifying, costing and funding public policy objectives.
 Structural separation implies the division of a formerly integrated entity into economic activities and parts tasked with carrying out public policy objectives.
 Ideally, There are different degrees of separation ranging from accounting, functional or corporate separation should be introduced so that the different activities can be accounted for separately.
 However, it must be recognised that depending on individual SOEs' production factors, including technology, capital equipment and human capital, structural separation is not always feasible and, where feasible, is sometimes not economically efficient.
 The benefits and costs of structural separation should be carefully balanced against the benefits and costs of behavioural measures.

 Economic activities of entities which remain integrated with other parts of the government sector typically share costs, and/or assets and or liabilities.
 Ensuring a level playing field then requires, first, a high level of transparency and disclosure regarding the cost structure.
 This point is further accentuated where the public policy objectives of an SOE are subject to government subsidies or other preferential treatment.
 Secondly, a separation of costs and assets between accounts corresponding to economic activities and public policy objectives public service obligations should be undertaken.
 Such efforts have been the object of international rulemaking.
-The separation of economic activities and public policy objectives service obligations also helps avoid market -distorting cross-subsidisation between the two types of activities.
+The separation of economic activities and public policy objectives service obligations also helps avoid market-distorting cross-subsidisation between the two types of activities.
 If possible, overheads that cannot be clearly attributed to either economic activities or activities carried out under public service obligations should be broken down and distributed by percentage.

-2. Net costs related to achieving public service obligations should be separately funded proportionate and disclosed, allowing for an attribution to main activity areas, ensuring that compensation is not used for cross-subsidisation;
+2. Net costs related to achieving public service obligations should be separately funded , proportionate and disclosed, allowing for an attribution to main activity areas, ensuring that compensation is not used for cross-subsidisation;

-In order to maintain a level playing field with private competitors, SOEs need to be adequately compensated for the fulfilment achievement of public service obligations policy objectives, with measures taken to avoid both over compensation and under compensation.
-On the one hand, if SOEs are over compensated for their public service obligations policy activities, this can lead them to be less efficient in delivering goal achievement and may also amount to an effective subsidy on their competitive activities, thus distorting the level playing field with private competitors.
-On the other hand, under compensation for public service obligations policy activities can jeopardise the viability of the enterprise_and put it at a disadvantage relative to competitors.
+In order to maintain a level playing field with private competitors, SOEs need to be adequately compensated for the fulfilment_achievement of public service obligations pelicy objectives, with measures taken to avoid both over compensation and under compensation.
+On the one hand, if SOEs are over compensated for their public service obligations pelicy activities, this can lead them to be less efficient in delivering goal achievement and may also amount to an effective subsidy on their competitive activities, thus distorting the level playing field with private competitors.
+On the other hand, under compensation for public service obligations pelicy activities can jeopardise the viability of the enterprise_and put it at a disadvantage relative to competitors.